Fire and rescue services

 Travellers have been detained due to cases of mistaken identity.

-Both US dollars and the Lebanese Pound (also known as the Lebanese Lira) are accepted throughout Lebanon.
+Both the USD and the Lebanese Pound (also known as the Lebanese Lira) are accepted throughout Lebanon.

-Not all shops, hotels and restaurants accept Australian Credit or debit cards.
-Make sure you have access to cash during your stay.
-Contact your bank before you travel to Lebanon.
+Make sure you have access to enough hard currency cash during your stay.
+Contact your bank and monitor media reports before you travel to Lebanon.

 If you plan to drive in Lebanon, you should hold an International Drivers Permit.